BlockchainCommons/SmartCustodyWhitePapers/#SmartCustody-_Simple_Self-Custody_Cold_Storage_Scenario.md

 ### Adversaries

-This process in this basic scenario has been optimized to avoid risks from nine adversaries listed below — simplified by not addressing the risks of all possible adversaries (over 25+).
+This process in this basic scenario has been optimized to avoid risks from ten adversaries listed below — simplified by not addressing the risks of all possible adversaries (over 25+).
 In particular, these adversaries were the ones selected as most likely to impact a self-custodian in the first world.
 Adversaries related to "Non-Theft Crimes", "Loss by Government" and "Privacy-Related" are not strongly considered in this scenario.

 Some additional processes for this scenario are offered as options—but be careful to avoid [Process Fatigue](#process-fatigue).